oss-generic/process/docs/ManagingReleases.md

    a comment asking to finish by next milestone.
 If an issue is not making progress, close the PR and un-assign the issue.
 1. If applicable, add/revise `e.` labels for the issues/PRs in the release.
-   This may be required for contributors who are working in the project for module credit.
+   This may be required for contributors who need to track their effort (e.g. for payments or school credits).
    If the you are not sure of the effort, post a comment for the reviewer to add the labels.
 1. Ensure all branches merged in the milestone have been deleted on GitHub.
 1. Update (or create an issue for updating) contributor list in the project website.